 Titian's Transfiguration on the high altar.
 The altar to the right is where San Teodoro's relics are.~

 Other works include nice organ doors painted by Francesco Vecellio, Titian’s brother – these were among his last works before he made a career change from artist to soldier.
 There are a couple of beautiful statues by Alessandro Vittoria (saints Roch and Sebastian) in a chapel that’s charmingly dedicated to the Guild of Sausage-Makers.
-And there’s another great painting, Supper at Emmaus, which has a great story and mystery that I'll post about later.
+And there’s another great painting, Supper at Emmaus, which has a great story and mystery that I wrote about here.

 Frescoes over the side entrance to the church; these are also attributed to Titian's brother~